scissor lift harness

 At What Height is a Harness Required on a Scissor Lift?

 Since falls are one of the leading causes of death in the construction industry, fall protection systems are usually required in some form.
-While OSHA scissor lift harness requirements are mum on exact heights, it can be helpful to look to fall protection system requirements.
+While OSHA scissor lift harness requirements are mum on exact heights, it can be helpful to look at fall protection system requirements.
 OSHA says that any job performed more than six feet off the ground warrants the use of a fall protection system.

-Even when no harness is required on scissor lift, it’s a good idea to wear one out of caution.
+Even when no harness is required on a scissor lift, it’s a good idea to wear one out of caution.
 A harness and attached lanyard can provide a safety net for those working when no guardrail is in place, or when a guardrail is insufficient.
 Harnesses also come in handy when a worker needs to leave their platform.
 If you’re hoping to avoid falls and other kinds of workplace accidents, it’s a good idea to go the extra mile with safety tools like harnesses.

 When Should I Wear a Scissor Lift Harness for Safety?